-Empresa Municipal de Transportes de Madrid (EMT Madrid), along with Mastercard, Banco Santander, and Saffe, has launched a six-month pilot to implement biometric payment on buses.
+Empresa Municipal de Transportes de Madrid (EMT Madrid), along with Mastercard, Banco Santander, and Saffe, has launched a six-month pilot to implement biometric payment on buses in Madrid public transport.
 The pilot is a part of the ‘Madrid in Motion’ project, an initiative of the Madrid City Council and Barrabés to promote open innovation focused on mobility.

 The pilot will begin from October 2019 and will be tested amongst a group of 100 users on an EMT Madrid bus line.
 The users can download the EMT mobile application (app), enter their payment details, and take a picture of their face to start using biometric payment.
 Once the process is completed, the user can validate their tickets by showing their face to a facial-recognition camera and complete the purchase and payment of the ticket in a single gesture.